DevAyhan/DevAyhan/README.md

  from Kasim Adalan on Udemy.
 - I completed %60 of the course and I am on 62th day.
-- So exited to learn Mobile Application Development and next step gonna be Swift.
+- So exited to learn Mobile Application Development and next step is gonna be Swift.

 <!---